U.N. calls for deal to cut greenhouse gases at Rwanda talks

-Representatives from about 150 nations heard the appeal as they opened negotiations on a deal to reduce the use of factory-made hydrofluorocarbon (HFC) gases, which are used in refrigerators, air conditioners and aerosols.
+Representatives from about 150 nations heard the appeal as they opened negotiations on a deal to phase down the use of factory-made hydrofluorocarbon (HFC) gases, which are used in refrigerators, air conditioners and aerosols.

-U.S. Secretary of State John Kerry landed in Rwanda on Thursday evening and will join the talks.
-U.S. officials said they were optimistic an agreement could be reached at the meeting, which ends on Friday.
+U.S. Secretary of State John Kerry was expected to join the conference later in the day.
+U.S. officials said they were optimistic an agreement could be reached at the meeting ending on Friday.

 "No one, frankly, will forgive you if you cannot find a compromise at this conference," said Erik Solheim, executive director of United Nations Environmental Program (UNEP).